xabbu42/Master/arbeit.md

 deduction theorem sometimes use existing formulas with swapped polarities.
-That is, in a deduction constructed by the deduction theorem, subformulas can occur with negative polarity which only occured with positive polarity in the original deduction.
-Moreover formulas can be necessary to derive the final formula without occuring in that formula.
-So there is no guarantee that all necessary inputs actually occur in the final formula or that a formula occuring in negative position somewhere in the proof is an input.
+That is, in a deduction constructed by the deduction theorem, subformulas can occur with negative polarity which only occurred with positive polarity in the original deduction.
+Moreover formulas can be necessary to derive the final formula without occurring in that formula.
+So there is no guarantee that all necessary inputs actually occur in the final formula or that a formula occurring in negative position somewhere in the proof is an input.

 So we have no clear definition of inputs in the original definition of